By-Laws Updated 6-29-2020UpdatedTuesday June 30, 2020 by Kate Murray.

 SECTION III.
 The Board of Directors and members will meet at the discretion of the President.
 Meetings can be called at any time provided at least three (3) days notice is given to the Association members.

-SECTION I. The elective officers of the Association shall be President, 11 Vice Presidents, Treasurer and Secretary.
+SECTION I. The elective officers of the Association shall be President, ten (10) Vice Presidents, Treasurer and Secretary.

 SECTION II.
-The Officers and representatives making up the Board of Directors shall be elected by the members who are in good standing as of the June General Meeting and shall take/hold office for a term of two years (One year is defined as October 1 of year elected until September 30 of the following year - E.g. October 1, 2010 – September 30, 2011, etc.) or until their successors have been elected and qualified.
-The President, V.P.
-Midgets, V.P.
-Mites, V.P.
-Instructional, V.P.
-T-Ball, V.P. of Senior League, Treasurer, Secretary, V.P.
-Services, V.P.
-Fields & Maintenance, V.P.
-Umpires, V.P.
-Administration, V.P.
-Volunteers and V.P. of Volunteers-Youth shall serve no more than two consecutive terms in office in the same position.
-The officers shall begin their term of office on October 1 of year elected and conclude September 30, two years from that date.
+The officers and representatives making up the Board of Directors shall be elected by the members who are in good standing as of the June General Meeting and shall take office on October 1 of the year elected and hold office for a term of two (2) years (a year is defined as October 1 of year elected until September 30 of the following year (e.g. October 1, 2018 to September 30, 2019) or until their successors have been elected and qualified.
 All Board members shall be required to attend a minimum of eight (8) Board meetings per year.
-Otherwise, the Board may take action against the inattentive Board member.
+Otherwise, The Board may take action against the inattentive Board member.

 SECTION IV.
 A Vice President, Treasurer or Secretary shall, during the absence or temporary incapacity of the President, perform the duties and have the power of the President.
 The succession will be by seniority as a MAYBA Board member.

-If any Board Member is unable to perform their duties, due to death, illness, resignation or termination (based on behavior which is detrimental to MAYBA), their office can be filled by another member of MAYBA – Appointed by a majority vote of the Board.
+If any Board member is unable to perform their duties, due to death, illness, resignation or termination (based on behavior which is detrimental to MAYBA), their office can be filled by another member of MAYBA, appointed by a majority of the Board.
 Any new officer voted onto the Board by the Board must be re-elected by the General Membership at the June General Membership meeting.

-SECTION V. The Vice President of Equipment shall be responsible for the procurement, distribution and storage of the MAYBA equipment, uniforms and supplies.

 SECTION VI.
+The Vice President of Equipment and Uniforms shall be responsible for the procurement, distribution and storage of the MAYBA equipment, uniforms and supplies.

-The Treasurer shall receive, and is accountable for, all funds of the Association and shall make expenditures of the Association upon vote of a majority of the Board of Directors.
-All expenditures shall have the prior approval of the Board of Directors.
-All checks exceeding $500.00 must be signed or approved by the President and Treasurer or by either for lesser amounts.
+SECTION XV.
+The Treasurer shall receive, and is accountable for, all funds of the Association and shall make expenditures of the Association upon vote of a majority of the Board.
+All expenditures shall have the prior approval of the Board.
+All checks exceeding $500 must be signed or approved by the President and Treasurer or by either for lesser amounts.

-SECTION I. A majority of the Board of Directors shall comprise a quorum for voting on all league matters.
+SECTION I. A majority of the Board of Directors shall comprise a quorum for voting on all Association matters.

 SECTION I. Any member in good standing shall have the right to vote for officers and directors at the June annual meeting.

-SECTION I. All MAYBA head coaches, designated assistant coaches, officers, directors, managers, umpires and league committee members shall be required to obtain at their own cost: 1) Criminal Records Check and 2) PA Child Abuse History Clearance.
+SECTION I. All MAYBA head coaches, designated assistant coaches, officers, directors, managers, umpires and committee members shall be required to obtain at their own cost: 1) criminal records check, and 2) PA Child Abuse History clearance.

 SECTION II.
-All MAYBA head coaches, designated assistant coaches, players and parents or legal guardians shall be required to sign and adhere to the MAYBA Code of Conduct and all will help the MAYBA Board of Directors enforce those rules.
+All MAYBA head coaches, designated assistant coaches, players and parents or legal guardians shall be required to sign and adhere to the MAYBA Code of Conduct and all will help the Board of Directors enforce the Code.

-SECTION I. The President should, at least thirty (30) days before the June annual meeting, appoint a nomination committee, consisting of three (3) members who shall make recommendations at the June annual meeting to the members for officers and directors to be elected at the June annual meeting.
-Nominations from the floor shall also be accepted at that meeting.
+SECTION I. The President should, at least thirty (30) days before the June annual meeting, appoint a nomination committee, consisting of three (3) members of the Association, who shall make recommendations at the June annual meeting to the members for officers and directors to be elected at the June annual meeting.
+Nominations from the floor shall also be accepted at the June annual meeting.

-SECTION I. In the event the MAYBA dissolves, all money and equipment belonging to the Association shall become the property of the G.M.I.S.
-P.T.A for equitable distribution to all playgrounds within the boundaries of the Governor Mifflin School District.
+SECTION I. In the event that MAYBA dissolves, all money and equipment belonging to the Association shall become the property of the GMIS PTO for equitable distribution to all playgrounds within the boundaries of the Governor Mifflin School District.